 There is a rapidly growing literature on coproduction.
 We have chosen to share the resources and the reseach projects that the different Community of Practices are using.

-Reframing healthcare services through a coproduction lens.
+Reframing healthcare services

 Below, the RHeLaunCh team details their efforts to reframe healthcare services through the lens of coproduction by reflecting on what they had learned together--as "coproduction" investigators, as "integrated (social and healthcare) service" investigators, from patients and their families and from the different ways that payment works at the level of an individual person struggling with both their illness and their treatment burdens.

 The Dartmouth Institute's Coproduction Team External link, opens in new window. and Preference Laboratory External link, opens in new window.